 Abdominal aortic aneurysm

-The ballooning of the abdominal aorta, the body’s largest artery, caused by the weakening of the arterial wall; rupture results in life-threatening internal bleeding.
+Dilation (ballooning) greather than 50% of normal diameter of all three layers of the abdominal aorta, the body's largest artery.
+Most common true aneurysm of the artery; rupture results in life-threatening internal bleeding.

 Chest pain caused by restricted blood flow causing reduced oxygen supply to the heart.